 High student loan payments have become a large part of the financial burden which leads to filing for bankruptcy.
 Most often, student loans cannot be discharged in bankruptcy, although a knowledgeable bankruptcy lawyer can often find ways for you to obtain relief or find resources such as deferments that enable you to get caught up on student loan payments.

-Call one of our conveniently located office branches at 614-228-4435 (Columbus), 937-222-7472 (Dayton), or 877-654-5297 (Cincinnati) or email for your free consultation.
+Call one of our conveniently located office branches at 614-228-4435 (Columbus), 937-222-7472 (Dayton), or 877-654-5297 (Cincinnati), or email for your free consultation.

 The Problem of Student Loans

 Before 1976, student loans could be included in bankruptcy proceedings.
 However, because of high default rates, Congress passed the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005.
-This modified the bankruptcy code to allow discharge of student loans only if the debtor is able to prove that repayment would cause undue hardship.
+This modified the bankruptcy code to allow the discharge of student loans only if the debtor is able to prove that repayment would cause undue hardship.

 Unfortunately, higher education has become exorbitantly expensive, and students have to borrow large amounts to finance it.
 Many do not graduate, and even those who do have a hard time finding jobs that pay enough to cover their student loan costs, in addition to costs of living, such as housing, food, clothing, insurance, and cars.

-Proving this financial hardship has been very difficult, especially since undue hardship was never defined and case law has never led to a standardized definition.
+Proving undue financial hardship has been very difficult, especially since undue hardship was never defined and case law has never led to a standardized definition.
 But now the Department of Education has announced it is reviewing when borrowers can discharge student loans, an indication it could become easier to discharge those loans in bankruptcy.

 The Undue Hardship Exception